Clementia Killewald: Life

-Born in Duisburg as the oldest of nine siblings, Elisabeth Killewald grew up in Dinslaken.
-She received the Abitur from the Lise-Meitner-Gymnasium in Geldern.
+Elisabeth Killewald was born on 25 April 1954 in Duisburg, West Germany.
+The oldest of nine siblings, she grew up in Dinslaken and she received the Abitur from the Lise-Meitner-Gymnasium in Geldern.
 She studied first church music and flute at the Hochschule für Musik Mainz.
 She joined the Benedictine Abbey St. Hildegard in Eibingen in 1976, assumed the religious name Clementia (kindness) and made her temporary vows on her 25th birthday, 25 April 1979.

 At the abbey, she worked first as an organist and member of the Choralschola, then took care of the elderly and sick in the infirmary.
-In summer of 2000 she was chosen by the convent to succeed Edeltraud Forster as abbess.
+In the summer of 2000 she was chosen by the convent to succeed Edeltraud Forster as abbess.
 She was dedicated on 3 October 2000 by Bishop Franz Kamphaus.